awmiryaw/bike-sharing-trip-analytics/README.md

 TRIP002,12/01/2026,42
 ```

-The date format is `dd/mm/yyyy` and duration is in minutes.
+The date format is `dd/mm/yyyy` and duration is expressed in minutes.

 ## Compile